HUMERUS ANATOMY

 GENERAL CHARACTERISTICS

-• The humerus is the longest and largest bone of the upper limb
+• The humerus is the longest and largest bone of your upper limb

 • Divided into three main parts: